verrazzano/docs/content/en/docs/applications/_index.md

 A ScopeDefintion is typically provided by the platform, not an end user.

 ## Verrazzano workloads
-The Verrazzano platform provides several workload definitions and implementations.
+The Verrazzano platform provides several workload definitions and implementations:

-### VerrazzanoWebLogicWorkload
-The VerrazzanoWebLogicWorkload is used for WebLogic workloads.
+- The VerrazzanoWebLogicWorkload is used for WebLogic workloads.

-### VerrazzanoCoherenceWorkload
-The VerrazzanoCoherenceWorkload is used for Coherence workloads.
+- The VerrazzanoCoherenceWorkload is used for Coherence workloads.
 See [Coherence Workload]({{< relref "/docs/applications/workloads/coherence/coherence.md" >}}).

-### VerrazzanoHelidonWorkload
-The VerrazzanoHelidonWorkload is used for Helidon workloads.
+- The VerrazzanoHelidonWorkload is used for Helidon workloads.
 See [Helidon Workload]({{< relref "/docs/applications/workloads/helidon/helidon.md" >}}).

 ### OAM ContainerizedWorkload